 Deadline: January 18th

-The Cartography and Geographic Information Society (CaGIS) offers two Master’s Scholarship Awards each year for $1,500 to students currently enrolled or accepted into a master’s program related to geographic information science.
-Selection is based on academic merit, personal goals, CaGIS membership, and involvement in professional activities.
-To apply, candidates must submit an application with a digital transcript, letter of recommendation, and 400-word objective statement.
+The Cartography and Geographic Information Society (CaGIS) offers two Master’s Scholarship Awards.
+Each year $1,500 goes to graduate students in a geographic information science master’s program.
+Selection is based on academic merit and personal goals.
+CaGIS membership, and involvement in professional activities are both required.
+Candidates must submit an application with a digital transcript and letter of recommendation.
+They must also submit 400-word objective statement.

 Contact